Lloyd Geering: Early life and family

 In 1936, Geering went on to study mathematics at the University of Otago.
 He "embraced" the Christian tradition in 1937, after a friend invited him to church and to the Student Christian Movement.
 This changed his life "radically", although, being strongly anti-evangelical, he only reluctantly acknowledged it as a kind of "conversion".
 He applied to study for the ministry at Knox College and was accepted, but told to finish his Bachelor of Arts degree first.
 He was a member of the university's first-grade hockey team and active in university dramatic productions and debating.
 He was elected president of the Otago Student Christian Movement in 1939.
 Geering was nominated for a Rhodes Scholarship by the University of Otago in 1939 and graduated Bachelor of Arts with first-class honours in 1940.

-After completing his BA(Hons), he entered Knox College as a theological student in 1940, and was exempted from military service in World War II.
+After obtaining his BA (Hons) degree, he entered Knox College as a theological student in 1940, and was exempted from military service in World War II.
 He later said: I was a pacifist anyway by this stage.
 I took my Christian convictions so seriously that I couldn’t reconcile them with being a soldier.

 On 22 May 1943, Geering married Nancy Marie McKenzie at Trinity Presbyterian Church, Timaru.
 The couple had two children before Nancy Geering died from tuberculosis in Dunedin on 4 October 1949.
 On 20 November 1951, Geering married Elaine Morrison Parker, a speech therapist, and they went on to have one child.
 Elaine Geering died in 2001.
 Geering married Shirley Evelyn Adams in 2004.
 She died at the age of 95 in 2021.